dineshfooty2911/datawarehouse_Project/README.md

 This project positions us to derive comprehensive insights from our sales analytics, supporting data-driven decision-making and technological innovation.
 As we move forward, our Sales Data Mart stands as a testament to our commitment to leveraging data for strategic advantage.

 ---

-Thank you for considering our Sales Data Mart Project.
-For any queries or further information, please contact our team.